The words ‘selvedge denim’ relate to the ‘self-edge’ of fabric.

-The above picture shows how to place a jean pattern onto selvedge denim before cutting.
+The above picture shows how to place a jean pattern onto selvedge before cutting.
 This clarifies the use of “self-edge.”
 Selvedge is more narrow than non-selvedge.
 Fully using the “self-edges” minimizes fabric waste.
 (As seen in the first photograph of this article).

-Selvedge denim is not the same as raw denim.
+Selvedge is not the same as raw denim.
 Raw denim has never been washed.
 Therefore, all denim – selvedge or non-selvedge – is raw when it comes out of the loom.
 Washed denim is no longer raw.

 There may be many questions concerning the differences between selvedge and non-selvedge.
 One denim is not superior to the other in terms of quality and longevity.
 Moreover, the cotton and the dyeing processes used for selvedge are not necessarily different than those used for non-selvedge.
 In question of comfort, non-selvedge may offer somewhat more flexibility in fabric.
 However, selvedge is undeniably more desirable and attractive, and the Todd Shelton brand recommends highly and truly the purchase of selvedge jeans.